neerazz/TriArchitect-Agent/resources/paper/main.md

 ### 4.4 Implementation Details

-We implemented TriArchitect using a robust stack designed for reproducibility and scale.
+I implemented TriArchitect locally using a robust stack designed for reproducibility.

-*   **Graph Database:** The TMG is backed by **Neo4j** (Community Edition 5.15).
-We map Java classes to Nodes and `import` statements to relationships (`DEPENDS_ON`).
+*   **Graph Database:** The TMG is implemented using **NetworkX** (v3.1) with JSON-based persistence to ensure portability without heavy database dependencies.
+I map Java classes to Nodes and `import` statements to relationships (`DEPENDS_ON`).
-*   **Orchestration:** Agents are implemented in Python 3.11 using **LangChain** for prompt management.
+*   **Orchestration:** Agents are implemented in Python 3.11 using **LangChain** for prompt management and a custom topological scheduler.
-*   **LLM Backend:** We utilize the OpenAI API (Tier 5) for GPT-4-Turbo and GPT-5 (Preview).
-Context windows are managed by a sliding window summarizer that keeps prompts under 32k tokens.
+*   **LLM Backend:** I utilize the OpenAI API (Tier 5) for GPT-4-Turbo and GPT-5 (Preview).
+Context windows are managed by a sliding window summarizer.
 *   **Verification Sandbox:** The Validator uses **Docker** (v24.0).
-We maintain a "Warm Pool" of containers to reduce the 500ms spin-up latency to <50ms.
+I maintain a "Warm Pool" of containers to reduce the 500ms spin-up latency to <50ms.
-*   **Static Analysis:** We use **JavaParser** to extract the initial AST and seed the graph.
+*   **Static Analysis:** I use **JavaParser** to extract the initial AST and seed the graph.

 ---

 ## 5. The Validator-Veto Protocol

 In traditional multi-agent systems (e.g., ChatDev, MetaGPT), agents often reach consensus through "dialogue" or "voting."
-We argue that for code migration, dialogue is insufficient.
+I argue that for code migration, dialogue is insufficient.
 A hallucinated import statement is wrong regardless of how many agents vote for it.

 ### 5.1 Protocol Logic
 The Validator-Veto Protocol enforces **Evidence-Based Consensus**.